 So how do you go about writing a first draft anyway?

 I write fast and furious.
 I don’t worry about conventions, or mechanics, or spelling, or coming up with beautiful language.
 I don’t even worry about writing in chronological order.
-I write down what appears in my head as I’m writing.
 My only concern is getting my ideas down on paper.

 If I am writing a first draft on a piece of work that I’ve been researching (and this can be fiction or nonfiction,) I set aside a chunk of time where I know I can write uninterrupted.
 I reread all the notes and reflections I’ve written that might inform my writing, and then I put them aside and I begin to write.
 I write until I run out of ideas.
 If I’m unsure of something, I don’t stop to look back at my notes, I just write “check this” in the margin and keep on going.
 If I’m writing the beginning, and all of a sudden I get a great idea for how to end the story, I write it down immediately–totally out of order– because I know that if I don’t get it down on paper, my great idea might evaporate.
-I know that my writing is awkward or choppy but I don’t stop, because it will still be awkward and choppy when its time to revise and that is when I can fix it.
+If I know that something I’ve just written down is awkward or choppy, I don’t stop, because it will still be awkward and choppy when its time to revise and that is when I can fix it.

 Sometimes as I’m writing a first draft, it is the act of writing itself that shows me that the story isn’t fully developed in my mind and therefore I can’t get it fully down on paper.
 No sweat.
 I get down what I can, knowing that once I do that, I will just go back to the prewriting phase and do some more planning or brainstorming.
 So in that way, the firsts draft informs me as to where I am in the process.
 My first draft lets me know if I can move forward, or if I have to take a step back.